mershark/Awesome-Book-ES6/README.md

 - [📝 License](#license)

-# 📖 Awesome books (Pair Programming) <a name="about-project"></a>
+# 📖 Awesome books (ES6) <a name="about-project"></a>

-In this project, We built a basic website that allows users to add/remove books from a list.
-We achieved that by using JavaScript objects and arrays.
-We also dynamically modified the DOM and added some basic events.
+In this project, I created a simple website that enables users to manage a list of books.
+The functionality is implemented using JavaScript Classes, objects, and arrays.
+I utilized DOM manipulation techniques to dynamically update the webpage and added basic event handling.

 ## 🛠 Built With <a name="built-with"></a>